Segments are constructed using combinations of tags, audience lists, location, and location history. For passes

 Three months’ location history is the default data retention package, with options to retain six or twelve months’ location history.
 See the Data Retention Schedule.

 When creating a location-based segment condition, you can also include location events that occurred “within the last” number of hours, days, weeks, or months.
 See: Time Bucketing: “Within the Last X”

 Actual location, rather than location history, may be specified when creating segments via the API.
 See the API documentation: Segment Locations.

-Retargeting SegmentsAudience retargeting makes it easy to send follow-up messages to the audience of a parent message.
+Retargeting SegmentsAudience retargeting is a method for sending follow-up messages to the audience of a parent message.

 When you create a push notification for app and web channels, you can enable the Generate retargeting segments setting to make the audience of the current message eligible for follow-up push notifications.
 When you enable this setting, Airship generates segments for: